Shoulder MRI scanMRI - shoulder; Magnetic resonance imaging - shoulder

 - Rotator cuff tear

 - Shoulder inflammation (frozen shoulder)

-This list is not all-inclusive.
-Consult your health care provider with any questions and concerns.
+This list does not include all possible problems.
+Talk to your health care provider with any questions and concerns.

 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
 Allergic reactions to the substance rarely occur.
-However, gadolinium can be harmful to patients with kidney problems who require dialysis.
+However, gadolinium can be harmful to people with kidney problems that require dialysis.
 If you have kidney problems, please tell your health care provider before the test.

 Tests that may be done instead of an MRI of the shoulder include: